Camp Zama tops Atsugi in annual Army-Navy flag football match-up

-Camp Zama Army team members celebrate their 28-13 victory against Naval Air Facility Atsugi in the annual Army-Navy flag football game Dec.
-9 at Zama Middle High School’s Trojan Field at Camp Zama, Japan.
+CAMP ZAMA, Japan – Camp Zama’s Army team defeated the Navy team from Naval Air Facility Atsugi 28-13 in their annual flag football game Saturday at Zama Middle High School’s Trojan Field here.

+Their victory came on the same day — Eastern Standard Time — that Army defeated Navy for the second straight year in the longstanding college rivalry match-up, held this year in Foxborough, Massachusetts.

+The Camp Zama players formed a circle on the field to receive the winner’s trophy from Col. Marcus Hunter, commander of U.S. Army Garrison Japan, who congratulated both teams on the good, friendly competition.

 |Date Taken: